Air Conditioner Repair Checklist

 If your thermostat isn’t telling your air conditioner to work, it won’t turn on.

 The first part is checking it’s switched to “cool” and not “heat.”
 Otherwise your air conditioning might not turn on.
-Or you could have heated air blowing from vents since the heater is running instead.
+You could also have heated air blowing from vents since the heater is running instead.

 If you have a regular thermostat: